 Raspberries, strawberries, and blueberries are sweet summer treats.
 But they can quickly turn moldy even while in the supermarket.
-Buy them frozen and you can enjoy them for weeks or months, in season or not.
+Buy them frozen and you can lock in the nutrients and enjoy them in season or not.
 Eat them straight out of the freezer.
 Or thaw before baking them into cobblers, muffins, or pies.
 Pro tip: add an extra dash of starch or other thickener to soak up the juices.

 These sweet pods have a very short season.
 That's why almost all shelled peas are sold frozen.
 That's not necessarily bad.
 The frozen ones just might have more nutrients.
 That's because fresh produce start to lose vitamins and minerals within hours or days.
 The frozen stuff is usually picked, prepared, and packaged when it's at its nutritious peak.

 Freezing methods have come a long way since the days of frozen fish sticks.
 Fish catchers now often flash freeze their haul right on the boat at 40 degrees below zero.
 The temperature locks in the fish's peak freshness.
 It also helps kill parasites and other pathogens that can make you sick.
 In blind tests, people often prefer frozen seafood to the fresh catches, which may be previously frozen as well.

 You might not be able to get the fresh stuff in the middle of winter.
 But your freezer section knows no seasons.
 Just heat up the kernels and add it to your favorite corn dish.
 As long as it isn't "creamed corn" or some other prepared dish, the nutrition and calories should about equal the fresh stuff.

 This member of the cabbage family can turn pale and limp as it sits in your fridge's vegetable drawer all week.
 The solution?
 Buy frozen broccoli, which is almost as fresh as the day it was harvested.
 It will stay that way for weeks.